Stacey Rose

 In 2008, her final year at UNC Charlotte, Stacey’s first play, The Waiting Place, was produced independently by a group of fellow students and performed in the Storrs Gallery.
 “It was an amazing experience,” she says, and launched what is now becoming a successful playwriting career.

 Having completed her MFA in Dramatic Writing from New York University’s Tisch School of the Arts, where her thesis advisor was Pulitzer Prize-winning playwright Annie Baker (The Flick), Stacey was named a Dramatists Guild Fellow for 2015-16.
 The prestigious fellowship, offered to just five playwrights from more than 150 applicants, provides mentoring, career training, and resources during a nine-month program.
-She has since received a 2017-18 Many Voices Fellowship from The Playwrights' Center in Minneapolis, MN, a 2018-19 Goodman Theatre’s Playwrights Unit fellowship, 2019- 20 McKnight Fellowship, and a 2020-22 Playwrights’ Center Core Writer fellowship.
+She has since received a 2017-18 Many Voices Fellowship from The Playwrights’ Center in Minneapolis, MN, a 2018-19 Goodman Theatre’s Playwrights Unit fellowship, a 2019- 20 McKnight Fellowship, and a 2020-22 Playwrights’ Center Core Writer fellowship.
 Most recently, she was awarded a 2020 Alfred P. Sloan Foundation Initiative commission from the Manhattan Theatre Club.

 Recently returning to Charlotte, Stacey received a Creative Renewal Fellowship from the Arts & Science Council to establish the Queen City New Play Initiative.
 In the meantime, she has plays appearing in multiple festivals and reading series and has joined the writing team for the Fox television series, 9-1-1 – all while maintaining a job as a respiratory therapist.